Cardano Price Analysis: ADA/USD may retreat to $0.0450 before another bullish wave

-- Cardano (ADA) is one of the best-performing digital assets on Monday.
+- Cardano (ADA) is one of the worst-performing altcoins out to top-20 digital assets on Monday.

-- The price may retreat to $0.0450 before the growth is resumed.

-Cardano (ADA) hit the intraday high of $0.0548 during early Asian hours and retreated to $0.0537 by press time.
-Despite the sell-off, the coin is still nearly 6% higher from this time on Sunday.
-It takes the 12th place in the global cryptocurrency rating with the current market capitalization of $1.4 billion and an average daily trading volume of $154 million.
+Cardano (ADA) hit the intraday low of $0.0509 during early Asian hours and recovered to $0.0532 by press time.
+Despite the recovery, the coin is still nearly 7% lower from this time on Sunday.
+It takes 11th place in the global cryptocurrency rating with the current market capitalization of $1.3 billion and an average daily trading volume of $135 million.

 ADA/USD: Technical picture